Sediment for Wetland Adaptation Project (SWAP)

 Using grant funding, BCDC is working to increase beneficial reuse of sediment and soil for habitat adaptation by creating an action plan through stakeholder engagement, undertaking a potential Bay Plan amendment, and developing a financing strategy.

-Rachel Cohen, Environmental Scientist
+Rachel Cohen, Coastal Planner

 rachel.cohen@bcdc.ca.gov